 A soft peach shade tends to be the best blush for fair skin with warm undertones, says Kassajikian.
 “And I love a cream blush because they tend to blend easily and give a natural glow.”
 This one from Urban Decay does double duty—in addition to giving cheeks a nice flush, it can also be used on your lips.
 Reviewers agree that it makes cheeks stand out in a flattering way, while adding a nice sheen to your pout.

 It’s made with marula oil, which is what gives your cheeks a healthy-looking sheen.
-But this ingredient doesn’t just look nice: It actually hydrates your skin as it sinks in, and keeping your skin hydrated is a great way to prevent your makeup from aging you.
+But this ingredient doesn’t just look nice: It actually hydrates your skin as it sinks in.

 - Can be used on cheeks and lips